ffund/tcp-ip-essentials/lab-multicast/simple.md

 ### Exercise - Add a multicast route

-On "romeo", execute
+The process for configuring a static multicast route on an end host is very similar to configurating a static unicast route.

+On each of the four hosts - romeo, juliet, hamlet, and ophelia - execute

 ```
 route -n
 ```

 to display the routing table.
-If there is no entry for the 224.0.0.0 subnet, provide a default route for multicast traffic, by:
+If there is no entry for the 224.0.0.0/4 subnet, provide a default route for multicast traffic, by:

 ```
 sudo route add -net 224.0.0.0 netmask 240.0.0.0 dev eth1